Mozetsu/react-meme-generator/README.md

-# Meme Generator consuming external API
+# Meme Generator that consumes external API
 Project built from scratch to test my knowledge in React.

 ## Objective